Overview and Introduction

 - Degree-Level: Sophomore or junior standing with full-time enrollment.

-- Campus Deadline: The first Monday in December.
+- Campus Deadline: First Monday in January.

 - Endorsement: The Astronaut Scholarship does not accept direct applications.